martina01natali/OOPROJECT/README.md

 Goals and subgoals
 - [x] create program to read 1 file
-- [ ] update program to read all the files (all the absolute paths to the files) from a file that contains paths to good files only, produced by bash script or python
+- [ ] ~update program to read all the files (all the absolute paths to the files) from a file that contains paths to good files only, produced by bash script or python~
+- [x] put data in a vector
+- [ ] divide data in vectors for x, y1, y2
 - [ ] select "middle" data (!= 0 && !=1000) and fit linearly with chi-squared minimization